Wednesday, September 27, 2017

 Even the elite Army of Northern Virginia had factions.
 There were the officers of each state, Virginia foremost among equals and more equal than the others.
 Within each state there were those who had embraced secession in the first wave and those who had hung back until after Fort Sumter.
 There were those who questioned Jefferson Davis’ leadership and those who didn’t.

 In all of the cases above, consider issues of seniority and just plain personal animus.
 Confederate General Marmaduke killed General Walker in a duel during the 1864 battle of Little Rock.
 Prickly A. P. Hill was arrested by Stonewall Jackson and later, after transfer to Longstreet’s corps, was arrested there too.
-Testy George Meade had a loud, profane argument with his superior, Joe Hooker early during the Gettysburg campaign.
+Testy George Meade had a loud, public and profane argument with his superior, Joe Hooker early during the Gettysburg campaign.
 When messengers arrived to tell Meade he had replaced Hooker, he feared they had come to arrest him.

 Ok, you say, this is something unique to American Civil War armies, right?
 Consider the Russian army of the Great War.
 There were two main factions, the so-called “reformers” (most with Russian names like Samsonov) and the “conservatives” (most with Baltic German names like Rennenkampf).
 It is little wonder that Rennenkampf’s First Army did not move swiftly to the aid of Samsonov’s Second Army, which was encircled and virtually destroyed.